-Saints Eusebius and Eymard « Catholic Insight
+Saints Eusebius of Vercelli and Peter Julian Eymard « Catholic Insight

 (For the rest of Pope Benedict’s address, please see here).

 We also remember Saint Peter Julian Eymard (+1868), the Apostle of the Eucharist in an age of rising rationalism (Marx’s Communist Manifesto was published in 1858, and Darwin’s Origin of Species in 1859).
 From childhood, Peter Julian had a great devotion to the Eucharist and to Our Lady (the two go together like, say, maple syrup and pancakes, to use a very dim analogy).
 Peter never deviated from his precocious devotion, and in young adulthood began his formal religious journey in the novitiate of the Oblates of Mary Immaculate.
 But ill health – he suffered from some sort of lung affliction and frequent migraines – forced him to leave, and enter the diocesan priesthood.
-He reformed a rural parish where there was little faith, but still felt called elsewhere, to some sort of community life, so joined the missionary Order of the Marists – the Society of Mary.
+Like his contemporary, Saint Jean Vianney, Peter reformed a rural parish where there was little faith, but still felt called elsewhere, to some sort of community life, so joined the missionary Order of the Marists – the Society of Mary.

-Here he flourished for a time, but again felt called to devote his life to Eucharistic adoration, and received permission to depart and begin his own community, the Congregation of the Blessed Sacrament, whose founding is traditionally traced back to January 6th, 1857, when Eymard and a companion, Raymond du Cuers, began their apostolate of adoration at a dilapidated building, whose address ironically was 114 Rue d’Enfers – the road to hell!
-God does have a sense of humour, and we all know that saying about the gates of hell; certainly, Father Eymard made the street a road to heaven.
+Here he flourished for a time, but again felt called to devote his life to Eucharistic adoration, and received permission to depart and begin his own community, the Congregation of the Blessed Sacrament, whose founding is traditionally traced back to January 6th, 1857, when Eymard and a companion, Raymond du Cuers, began their apostolate of adoration at a dilapidated building, whose address ironically was 114 Rue d’Enfers – literally, the road to hell!
+God does have a sense of humour, and we all know that saying about the gates of hell; certainly, Father Eymard did not let them prevail, but made that street a road to heaven.

 After an all-too-brief life of priestly prayer and ministry, he died of a brain hemorrhage on August 1, 1868, a year before the first Vatican Council, and was canonized by Pope Saint John XXIII a century later, on December 9th, 1962, not long before the Second Council at the Vatican.
 The saints do signify tradition.
 Pope Saint John Paul II declared Peter Julian Eymard the ‘Apostle of the Eucharist’.